line-git/line/README.md

 ## Compile and check

-The source code can be compiled with `make`.
+The source code can be compiled with `make`, that produces the executable `line`.
 A suit of light tests is provided in the `check/` folder to check that everything has been properly installed.
 The tests can be run through the script `check_run.sh`:

 ``` bash
 make